As a neighbourhood restaurant, we directly engage with our community through collaborations with local businesses and services.

 CARRIAGEWORKS Farmers Market

-We are at Carriageworks Farmers Market every Saturday, 8am to 1pm.
-Our Billy Kwong stall will be brimming with buns, dumplings and pancakes so be sure to stop by!
+We will be returning to Carriageworks Farmers Market soon.
+Carriagworks Farmers Market takes place every Saturday, 8am to 1pm.
+Upon our return the Billy Kwong stall will be brimming with buns, dumplings and pancakes so be sure to stop by!

-From the Billy Kwong stall at Eveleigh Market, we’ve watched Carriageworks go from strength to strength.
-A ground-breaking cultural space in urban Sydney, Carriageworks is the venue for an inspiring and ever-expanding range of events and exhibits, and Kylie Kwong is delighted to be an ambassador for their exciting 2017 program.
+From the Billy Kwong stall at Carriageworks Farmers Market, we’ve watched Carriageworks go from strength to strength.
+A ground-breaking cultural space in urban Sydney, Carriageworks is the venue for an inspiring and ever-expanding range of events and exhibits.
+Kylie is proud to be an ambassador for their exciting 2018 program.

 Friends and suppliers